Sam Newman: Football career

 After playing five reserves games for at the end of 1963, Newman was selected for his senior debut in Round 3 of the 1964 VFL season against at Brunswick Street Oval.
 During the first semi-final against Collingwood in 1967, Newman suffered a serious injury which forced surgeons to remove part of his kidney.
 He was also selected as an All-Australian player in 1969.
 He played for the Victorian state team eight times.

-1980 was Newman's last season as a VFL footballer.
+the 1980 season was Newman's last as a VFL footballer.
 In Round 4 against at Arden Street Oval, he kicked five goals playing as centre half-forward, four of those in the last quarter, in a 37-point win.
 Geelong coach Bill Goggin praised his former teammate after the match: "He is such an inspiration to the players.
 They have told me that just having him out there with them gives everyone a lift".
 Newman reached his 300th senior VFL game in Round 20 against Collingwood at Kardinia Park.
 Although he had a quiet game, the Cats achieved an 18-point win.
 As a point of note, sometime after the end of Newman's playing career, certain games were not recognised as official VFL/AFL matches and hence were removed from players' game tallies.

 In 2002, he was inducted into the Australian Football Hall of Fame.

 In December 2005, Newman was appointed as ruck coach for the Melbourne Football Club to mentor players such as Jeff White, Mark Jamar and Paul Johnson.

 On 6 July 2010, Newman played in a charity match playing for Victoria in the annual E. J. Whitten Legends Game.
-He kicked four goals from four kicks and three marks to be named best on ground, despite his team losing to the All Stars by seven points.
+He kicked four goals from four kicks and took three marks to be named best on ground, despite his team losing to the All Stars by seven points.